d12frosted/elpa-mirror/nongnu/sweeprolog-readme.txt

   The default term insertion functions used by `sweeprolog-insert-term-dwim' create a new clause in the buffer, with placeholders for the arguments of the head term (if any) and for the clause’s body.
-These placeholders are simply anonymous variables (`_'), but they are annotated by the insertion functions with a special text property[2] that allows `sweeprolog-mode' to recognize them as “holes” needed to be filled.
+These placeholders, called simply “holes”, represent the Prolog terms that remain to be given by the user.
+Holes are written in the buffer as regular Prolog variables, but they are annotated with a special text property[2] that allows `sweeprolog-mode' to recognize them as holes needed to be filled.
   After a term is inserted with `sweeprolog-insert-term-dwim', the region is set to the first hole and the cursor left at the its end.

+  When the user option `sweeprolog-highlight-holes' is set to non-nil, holes in Prolog buffers are highlighted with a dedicated face, making them easily distinguishable from regular Prolog variables.
+Hole highlighting is enabled by default, to disable it customize `sweeprolog-highlight-holes' to nil.

   To jump to the next hole in a `sweeprolog-mode' buffer, use the command `C-c C-i' (`M-x sweeprolog-forward-hole').
 This command sets